Skip to main content

 Step 3 - Grant warehouse and data permissions

-The identity associated with your PAT must have:
+The selected identity must have:

 • CAN USE permission on the SQL warehouse